Symposium of the ICTM Study Group on Music and Minorities

 Local Arrangements Committee

-Charlotte Hyltén-Cavallius, Sverker Hyltén-Cavallius, Mischa van Kan, Dan Lundberg (Chair), Oscar Pripp, and Gunnar Ternhag.
+Charlotte Hyltén-Cavallius, Sverker Hyltén-Cavallius (chair), Mischa van Kan, Dan Lundberg, and Oscar Pripp.

-Cassandre Balosso-Bardin, Dan Lundberg, Svanibor Pettan (Chair), Adelaida Reyes, Hande Sağlam, and Jasmina Talam.
+Cassandre Balosso-Bardin, Sverker Hyltén-Cavallius, Svanibor Pettan (Chair), Adelaida Reyes, Hande Sağlam, and Jasmina Talam.

-Due to the recent rise in Corona cases in Europe and the uncertainty this situation brings, the local arrangements committee feels it is necessary to postpone the Music and Minorities symposium in Uppsala in January 2021.
+Due to the complex and uncertain situation Covid-19 has brought us, the local arrangements committee felt it was necessary - after postponing the Music and Minorities symposium in Uppsala – to organize the symposium in hybrid form.

-As digital meetings have become integral parts of our everyday lives since last spring, we feel – as does the programme committee – an even more urgent need to meet in person to be inspired by each other’s research.
-Therefore, we decided to find a new time to keep the symposium on-site in Uppsala rather than to change the forum and hold it in a digital form.
-The new dates for the symposium will be Monday 25 October to Saturday 30 October 2021.
+As digital meetings have become integral parts of our everyday lives since the spring of 2020, we feel – as does the programme committee – a need to offer the opportunity to meet in person to be inspired by each other’s research.
+We thus decided to keep the symposium on-site in Uppsala between Monday 25 October to Friday 29 October 2021.
+At the same time, we want to make sure all the original presenters have the possibility to be part of the symposium and therefore a hybrid format was the best solution.